 6.For fireworks noise reduction/distraction you can play music with drum beats, turn on a fan and try a white noise device to help drown out fireworks.
 You can subscribe to "DogTV" which is a behavior modification tool created and recommended by behaviorists to help dogs deal with anxiety and, it can keep them entertained.

-7.Do not have dogs or cats outdoors at night on July 4th (even if leashed) as they can have a Flight Response and get lost or injured or worse.
+7.Try and avoid walking dogs when its dark or leaving cats outdoors at night on July 4th as they can have a Flight Response and get lost or injured or worse.
 Walk pets early.

 8.Make sure dogs are microchipped and consider GPS collars if you have an escape artist.
 If you keep a collar on your dog at home, make sure it is a Break-Away style collar to prevent a choking hazard.